Bambi's Dilemma

-Bambi's Dilemma is the sixth studio album by Melt-Banana, released on April 24, 2007.
+Bambi's Dilemma is the seventh studio album by Melt-Banana, released on April 24, 2007.
 It was released on CD and vinyl.
 The album's title came from an incident which happened when vocalist Yasuko was driving the band's touring van in the US and hit a deer, and kept thinking about the character Bambi from the film of the same name.

 Track listing

 Audio samples

 Thirty-second audio samples can be found [ here] on AllMusic.